 27. The Natural Scenography

 The different gardens and plants create different scenes or settings for public life or socialising throughout the year.
-The idea of a kaleidoscope of ever changing characters maintains visitor’s curiosity.
+The idea of a kaleidoscope of ever-changing characters maintains visitor’s curiosity.
 At each point in the year, the scenes can be totally different; every visit is special and new.
-Over time some parts in the year can become institutions in Moscow’s calendar, the flowers in spring, water lilies in summer and the leaves in the fall.
-The park brings the rhythms of nature back to the city, which are carefully coordinated by experts for maximum enjoyment.
+Over time some parts of the year can become institutions in Moscow’s calendar, the flowers in spring, water lilies in summer and the leaves in the fall.
+The park brings the rhythms of nature back to the city, which

-Jeroen Zuidgeest, Klaas Hofman, Elien Deceuninck, Mick van Gemert, Antonio Luca, Luca Moscelli, Johannes Pilz, Herman Gaarman, Fillipo Fanciotti, Hugo Maffre, Nicolas Lee
+Design Team: Winy Maas, Jeroen Zuidgeest with Klaas Hofman, Elien Deceuninck, Mick van Gemert, Antonio Luca, Luca Moscelli, Johannes Pilz, Herman Gaarman,

 Promoter: State-owned unitary enterprise "NIiPI for the General Plan of the City of Moscow"